douglasgscofield/add-to-Qiime-DB/README.md

 The previous scripts formatted sequence names and IDs to be helpful when searching for taxonomic information in this step.
-**Note**: If you choose not to create the indices above, this step may have a long initiation time and may generate errors, see above.
+**Note**: If you chose not to create the indices above, this step may have a long initiation time.

 If the taxonomic databases or their indices are in directories other than `ncbi/` and `ncbi-indices/`, respectively, their locations may be specified